reddtoric/2-player-snake/README.md

 ## Arduino Mega Shield

 Also, manually routed the shield.
 Here is the mapping of the 16 pin connector socket for LED matrix and the routes to the Arduino Mega pinouts.
-The correct mapping might be the horizontal mirrored version.
+The correct mapping might be the horizontal mirrored version; I didn't have a connector cable.

 <img src="Images/led-routing-guide.jpg" width="400"/>